 Find Alternatives to Court

-Before you sue, try to settle.
 Many cases come to trial needlessly because the parties have not attempted to communicate with each other.
 Before suing someone in court, consider your alternatives because going to court may have drawbacks:

-- Once you consider the costs of going to court (including your time off from work), you may do better if you can work out a settlement.
+- There are costs involved.
+Once you consider the costs of going to court (including your time off from work), you may do better if you can work out a settlement.

 - Even if you win your case, you may have trouble collecting the money.

-- If you win, the defendant may appeal the decision, and you may have to go through a new trial in Circuit Court.
+- If you win, the defendant may appeal the decision, and you may have to go through a new court process.

 - A BBB will act as an intermediary between consumers and businesses to help resolve complaints.